 Once you have calculated business equity, you can use it to measure a company's performance.
 For example, you can use business equity to calculate a company's earnings per share (EPS).

 Business equity is important for a few reasons.
-The first is that it represents the value of a company.
+The first is that it represents the value of a company for the equity holder.
 When a company is sold, the equity is what is sold.
 This is important because it determines the amount of money that the new owner can receive.

 Equity also represents the stake that a company owner has in the company.
 This is important because it determines how much influence they have over the company.
 If a company owner owns a lot of equity, they are more likely to be supportive of building equity in a business.

 Finally, equity is important because it determines the amount of money that a company can raise in a financing round.
-This is important because it allows the company to grow and expand.
+This is important because it allows the company to grow and expand, whether on private or public exchanges.